Abdulmlik76/File_Storing_System/README.md

-# Simple Object Storage API
+# Simple Drive Project using API
 ## Notes

 - **Base64 Encoding**: All binary data must be encoded as Base64 before sending or receiving through the API.